Strolling between Graffiti and Street Art in Lyon on the slopes of Croix-Rousse district!5 July 2019

 Graffiti and Street Art in Lyon are not to everyone’s taste!
 I will not tell you about the 1st edition of the “Fresh Painting” Festival, which you can find all the details and works on their Facebook page.
 No, I’m going to talk to you about real Urban Art; the one that is not sponsored by the city halls of Lyon!
 Yes you read well, in Lyon the official art is “conventionné”!
 The owners of the buildings have a “clean walls” convention with the town hall and the tags or works are systematically covered after 2 weeks.
 Even those of famous artists!

-La Croix-Rousse: Bastion of the irreducible graffiti artists!
+The best Street Art spot in Lyon is the district of La Croix-Rousse: Bastion of the irreducible graffiti artists!

 You may not know it but I lived in Lyon and from as far back as I can remember the slopes of the Croix-Rousse have always been the prey of graffiti artists and urban artists.
 The proximity of the Beaux-Arts Lyon may be for something.
 Or maybe it’s just the fact that these slopes contain bars of all kinds, labels of independent music, which makes this district more open to Urban Art and other underground practices.
 Even if the plateau of Croix-Rousse has become more “hype”, it remains a popular with a lot of urban arts.